Abrasive belts

 Fixturing

-The majority of workpieces which are polished on abrasive belt machinery are done "off-hand", i.e. when the workpiece is held against the belt by the operator's hands.
+Most workpieces that are polished on abrasive belt machinery are done "off-hand", i.e. when the workpiece is held against the belt by the operator's hands.
 Certain shapes lend themselves to simple fixturing, such as a cylindrical part placed into a rotating handle which allows the part to spin freely against the moving belt.
 More complex fixturing such as rotary automatics and even robotic set-ups are possible for a variety of shapes.

 Coolants and Lubricants

-Liquid coolants and lubricants involve more sophisticated machinery so as to contain the fluids and possibly to filer and re-circulate these fluids as well.
+Liquid coolants and lubricants involve more sophisticated machinery to contain the fluids and possibly to filter and re-circulate these fluids as well.

 Liquids